-I write to report1 on the consideration given and action taken in respect of the recommendations addressed to ORR in the above report, published on 7 September 2021.
+I write to provide an update on the action taken in respect of recommendations 1 & 2 addressed to ORR in the above report, published on 7 September 2021.

 The annex to this letter provides details of actions taken in response to the recommendations and the status decided by ORR.
-The status of recommendation 1 & 2 is 'Progressing'.
-The status of Recommendation 3 is 'Implemented'.
+The status of recommendations 1 & 2 is 'Closed'.